-Of all the developments in casino technology over the last decade, it’s almost indisputable that the most eye-catching and important advancement was live dealer technology.
+Of all the developments in casino technology over the last decade, it’s almost indisputable that live dealer technology was the most eye-catching and important advancement.
 It effectively created a whole new arm of the casino industry, and, some would argue, gave many casino websites a new lease of life.
 However, it’s worth noting that live dealer technology has room to grow and offer something well beyond what we see now at casinos.

 First, let’s look at what live dealer tech has already brought to the table and how it works.
 For those who don’t know, we are talking about real casino games that use console technology and streaming to create games with real dealers in a studio.
 Games with a rich and varied history, like live blackjack with real dealers, are thus presented online in a way that we have never seen before.

 But online casinos have not just stopped at offering the same games that we would see in a casino resort.
 Instead, they have looked at ways of fusing the real and the virtual to create more exciting experiences.
 A good example can be seen with a game like Quantum Blackjack Live, which was created by top developer Playtech.
 That game uses real dealers, cards, etc., but there is a side game run through an RNG (random number generator) that can instantly lead to massive prizes.